-- iii.
-Restriction on share of sales through internet in total amount of sales: On that note, setting a maximum sales limit for internet sales will be considered as a hard-core restriction.
-A condition setting forth that a distributor should sell a particular portion of its total sales through physical stores as to preserve those stores' efficiency without restricting internet sales or conditions as to ensure compatibleness of internet sales and general distribution system are excluded from the scope of this restriction. - iv.
-Condition providing that a distributor should pay more to its supplier for products that it resells through internet than products supplied in physical stores: Applying different bulk purchase prices directly or indirectly (e.g. rebate systems) will be considered within this scope.
-Supplier's power to affect the distributor's preference of its distribution channel by increasing the price difference between internet and physical store sales may obstruct distributors to operate through internet sales.
-Nevertheless, suppliers are entitled to pay fixed amounts to their distributors regardless of their sales income and amount, as to support their reselling efforts (through internet or physical stores). - 2.
+Restriction on share of sales through the internet in total amount of sales: on that note, setting a maximum sales limit for internet sales will be considered as a hardcore restriction.
+A condition setting forth that a distributor should sell a particular portion of its total sales through physical stores as to preserve those stores' efficiency without restricting internet sales or conditions as to ensure compatibleness of internet sales and general distribution system are excluded from the scope of this restriction.

+Condition providing that a distributor should pay more to its supplier for products that it resells through the internet than products supplied in physical stores: applying different bulk purchase prices directly or indirectly (eg rebate systems) will be considered within this scope.
+Supplier's power to affect the distributor's preference of its distribution channel by increasing the price difference between internet and physical store sales may obstruct distributors to operate through the internet sales.
+Nevertheless, suppliers are entitled to pay fixed amounts to their distributors regardless of their sales income and amount, as to support their reselling efforts (through the internet or physical stores).

 To that end, restrictions above are considered to be restriction of passive sales.
 However, internet sales made to a particular exclusive region or a particular exclusive customer group of another distributor through promotion or similar methods will be deemed active sale and one can argue that such sales will be within the scope of the exemption.
-Advertisements directed to a specific group of customers and/or a specific geographical region and (unrequested) e-mails will be considered as active sales.
-For instance, advertisements directed to a particular geographical region that are published through third party platforms or market places are active sales for that region's residents.
-Accordingly, one can consider making payments to search engines or internet advertisement providers to publish ads for customers located in a specific region as an active sale. - 3.
-On the other hand, a supplier may impose certain conditions on the use of internet distribution channel as it can also do for physical stores or catalogues that publish ads and promotions.
-For example, suppliers may require quality standards for the website or may require provision of certain services to the customers purchase through internet: - i.
-Especially within a selective distribution system, the supplier may require its distributor to possess at least one physical store; however, such requirement should not aim excluding the suppliers that only sell through internet (pure player) from the market or restrict their sales.
-Suppliers may also impose additional requirements to their distributors, but more importantly such requirements should not aim to directly or indirectly restrict distributor's internet sales.
-Justifications for the imposed requirements should be objective, reasonable and admissible with respect to the aspects that enhances the distribution's qualifications and quality, brand image and/or potential efficiencies.
-Likewise, supplier may require the distributor to resell only through "sales platforms/market places" that fulfil certain standards and conditions.
-However, this requirement should also not aim restricting the distributor's internet sales and price competition.
+Advertisements directed to a specific group of customers and/or a specific geographical region and (unrequested) emails will be considered as active sales.
+For instance, advertisements directed to a particular geographical region, that are published through third-party platforms or market places are active sales for that region's residents.
+Accordingly, one can consider making payments to search engines or internet advertisement providers to publish ads for customers located in a specific region as an active sale.

+On the other hand, a supplier may impose certain conditions on the use of internet distribution channels as it can also do for physical stores or catalogues that publish ads and promotions.
+For example, suppliers may require quality standards for the website or may require provision of certain services to the customer's purchase through the internet:

+Especially within a selective distribution system, the supplier may require its distributor to possess at least one physical store; however, such requirement should not aim to exclude the suppliers that only sell through the internet (pure player) from the market or restrict their sales.
+Suppliers may also impose additional requirements to their distributors, but more importantly such requirements should not aim to directly or indirectly restrict distributors' internet sales.
+Justifications for the imposed requirements should be objective, reasonable and admissible with respect to the aspects that enhance the distribution's qualifications and quality, brand image and/or potential efficiencies.
+Likewise, the supplier may require the distributor to resell only through 'sales platforms/market places' that fulfil certain standards and conditions.
+However, this requirement should also not aim to restrict the distributor's internet sales and price competition.
 One may consider general restrictions on sales through platforms without any objective and uniformed justification regarding the product's propriety and qualities as an infringement.

-ELIG Attorneys at Law
+Competition

+In cases where the use of most favoured customer clauses have become widespread, it is necessary to adopt a more skeptical approach.